+All classroom teachers send bi-weekly email updates about whole class learning in the classroom through ISR Parent Portal.
 Individual emails regarding the particular needs of each student are sent as needed.
 Parents are encouraged to communicate with classroom teachers through email.
-Please check the ISR website for each teacher's address.

-Monday Memo From Deputy Director / Principal
+Monday Memo from the Director

-Each Monday the school's Deputy Director / Principal sends parents/ guardians an email with a brief overview of whole school activities and upcoming events.
+Each Monday the Director sends parents/guardians an email with a brief overview of the whole school activities and upcoming events.
 Sign-up forms and surveys that require responses from parents are added to Monday Memos.
 Parent preferences for the amount and nature of communication they wish to receive are quite diverse and at ISR the best common ground seems to be sending as much key information as possible via the weekly update in the Monday Memo.
-Therefore, as it comes just once a week, we encourage all parents to take a few minutes to read carefully and decide what information is relevant for your family.
+Therefore, as it comes just once a week, we encourage all parents to take a few minutes to read carefully and decide what information is relevant for their family.

-Google Classroom
+Google Classroom and Seesaw